citiususc/veryfasttree/README.md

 - **-threads-level [level]**
 Degree of parallelization:
 	- If level is *0*, VeryFastTree uses the same parallelization strategy as FastTree-2 with some new parallel blocks.
-	- If level is *1*, VeryFastTree uses its tree partitioning method to perform tree computation in sequential order.
+	- If level is *1*, VeryFastTree uses parallel blocks that require additional memory for computation.
 	- If level is *2*, VeryFastTree accelerates the rounds of ML NNIs using its tree partitioning method.
-	- If level is *3* (default), VeryFastTree performs the computation without preserving sequential order.
+	- If level is *3* (default), VeryFastTree performs more computations without preserving sequential order.
 	- If level is *4*, VeryFastTree accelerates the rounds of SPR steps using its tree partitioning method (it can only be used with datasets larger than 2^sprlength).

     Note: Each level includes the previous ones, and computation at level *2* and above is performed in a different tree traverse order, so the result may change but is still correct.

 - **-threads-mode [mode]**
 Changes the mode of parallelization:
-	- If level is *0*, VeryFastTree uses all parallel parts of FastTree-2 including non-deterministic.
+	- If level is *0*, VeryFastTree uses non-deterministic parts, some inspired by FastTree-2 but improved.
-	- If level is *1* (default), VeryFastTree only uses deterministic parallelization parts.
+	- If level is *1* (default), VeryFastTree only uses deterministic parallelization.

+    Non-deterministic is faster because it requires less computation, but this difference is only notable with very large datasets.

 - **-thread-subtrees [num\_subtrees]**
 It sets a maximum number of subtrees assigned to the threads.
 This option could increase the accuracy for small datasets containing large sequences at the expense of reducing the workload balance among threads.